muratk3n/thirdwave/en/tweets/2020/week16d.md

 ---

+Haas.. the name sounds familiar.
+Isn't u some kind of hot shot bro?
+How can u eff this simplest observation up?

+*2020-4-16 20:30:0*

+---
-It hasn't actually.
-Democracy has been strengthening.

-To see that clearly, look at the data.
-The Polity data set is excellent in that regard.
+That is actually incorrect.
+Democracy has been strengthening around the world.
+To see that clearly, let's look at the data.
+The Polity data set.

 [Main Page](http://www.systemicpeace.org/inscrdata.html), [Data](http://www.systemicpeace.org/inscr/p4v2018.xls), [Data - Local](p4v2018.xls)

-Their `DEMOC` and `AUTOC` columns carry the respective insititutional leanings of a country, the `POLITY` columns is one subtracted from the other, it ranges btw -10 and +10, the latter being full democracy.
+Their `DEMOC` and `AUTOC` columns contain the level of insititutional leanings of a country, `POLITY` column is one subtracted from the other, it ranges btw -10 and +10, the latter being full democracy.

-If we group per year and average each country, to see where the world is heading,
+If we group per year and average each country, we see where the world is heading,

 ```python